jasmineprincylobo/chrislgarry.github.io/README.md

 chrisgarry.com/chrislgarry.github.io
 =====================

-Personal website being developed from ground up using GitHub pages without any bootstrap or frameworks.
+Personal parallax website being developed from ground up using GitHub pages without any bootstraps other than normalize.